jamesscottbrown/cv/cv.md

 [Research Homepage](http://sysos.eng.ox.ac.uk/tebio/)

-I am currently a D.Phil student on the 4-year EPSRC/BBSRC Synthetic Biology Doctoral Training Centre program, supervised by **Prof. Antonis Papachristodoulou** (Department of Engineering Science, University of Oxford).
+I am currently a D.Phil student on the 4-year EPSRC/BBSRC Synthetic Biology Centre for Doctoral Training program, supervised by **Prof. Antonis Papachristodoulou** (Department of Engineering Science, University of Oxford).

-The broad goal of my research is to develop a design framework (including associated algorithms and software) for designing circuits at the population level.
-Several aspects of my work are focused on solving visualisation and human-computer interaction problems that arise when trying to do this.
+The broad goal of my research is to develop a design framework (including associated algorithms and software) for designing biological circuits at the population level.
+A major focus is on solving visualisation and human-computer interaction problems that arise when trying to do this.

 ## Research Interests